elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 - Guy Steele, keynote at the 1998 ACM OOPSLA conference on "Growing a Language"

-Productivity is in general a hard to measure goal.
+Productivity is, in general, a hard goal to measure.
 A language productive for creating desktop applications may not be productive for mathematical computing.
-Productivity depends directly on the field you intend to use the language, the available tools in the ecosystem and how easy it is to create and extend those tools.
+Productivity depends directly on the field in which you intend to use the language, the available tools in the ecosystem and how easy it is to create and extend those tools.

 For this reason, we have opted for a small language core.
 For example, while some languages have `if`, `case`, `try` and so on as language keywords, each with its own rules in the parser, **in Elixir they are just macros**.
 This allows us to implement most of Elixir in Elixir and also allows developers to extend the language using the same tools we used to build the language itself, often extending the language to the specific domains they are working on.